lukeburciu/hpviz/README.md

 4. 'wheel' group is added to sudo and set to NOPASS
 5. 'hpviz-ci' is added to wheel group

+### 2. managing users

+Shell access to the project servers is only accessible via ssh with a valid key i.e. password authenticatiosn is disabled.

+All HPViz project server users are under config management and are managed the the group_vars/viz/vars.yml or group_vars/sink/vars.ymlin the `user_list` variable.

+1. users must have a public ssh key defined as password authentication is disabled
+2. To remove a user from all groups replace the group list with empty string ''
+3. Removing users change 'state: absent'  all their directories under /home/username will be removed
+4. pub_key must be present for active users
+5. all users are created with password login disabled
+6. multiple groups if the the user is a member of is added as a list (see roles\user_management\README.md).
+These groups must already exist on the remote system.

 ## neo4j container configurations